 How to File Form 1040

 Due to IRS staffing issues, processing paper tax returns could take several weeks longer.
 So you are encouraged to file electronically.
-And here are two easy ways to prepare and file your federal income tax online for free:
+And here are two easy ways to prepare and fill your federal income tax online for free:

 1. Traditional IRS Free File provides free online tax preparation and filing options on IRS partner sites.